The best Platinum Jubilee trifle to celebrate the occasion is this simple lemon posset and amaretti trifle!

 - Jelly: Use store-bought strawberry or raspberry jelly (such as Hartleys in UK or Jell-O in US) made to packet instructions or make your own homemade strawberry jelly.

-- Double cream: it literally takes 2 minutes to make whipped cream, but to make things even easier and quicker, you can buy pre-made whipped cream.
+- Double cream: It takes 2 minutes to make whipped cream, but to make things even easier and quicker, you can buy pre-made whipped cream.

-This simple yet gorgeour Royal trifle recipe couldn't be easier to make!
+This simple yet gorgeous Jubilee trifle recipe couldn't be easier to make!
 All you need is 10 minutes, and it's ready in just 4 simple steps.

 Scroll down until the end of the post for the full printable recipe.